 Airline: United

-Transfer Capital One Points to the Singapore KrisFlyer Program.
-Since Singapore KrisFlyer is a member of Star Alliance, you can use Singapore KrisFlyer Miles to book on any Star Alliance partner, including United which flies to Hawaii.
+Transfer Capital One Miles to the Singapore KrisFlyer Program.
+When transferred to the Singapore KrisFlyer Frequent Flier program, Capital One miles become Singapore KrisFlyer miles.
+Since Singapore KrisFlyer is a member of Star Alliance, you can use Singapore KrisFlyer Miles to book on any Star Alliance partner, including United, which flies to Hawaii.

-17,500 miles one-way in economy from anywhere in the United States.
+17,500 miles one-way in economy from anywhere on the West Coast of the United States to Hawaii.

-30,000 one-way in business class from anywhere in the United States.
+30,000 one-way in business class from anywhere on the West Coast of the United States to Hawaii.

 Summary of Steps

 a.
-Create an account on each of the frequent flier loyalty programs listed above.
+Create an account on the frequent flier loyalty programs listed above.
 It is free to sign up.

 b.
 Search for award availability on each program and select the best option, taking into account the number of miles required, the flight schedule, the number & length of connections, and the amount of taxes and fees you need to pay.

 c.
-Confirm that the award space is bookable before transferring your Capital One points to the transfer partner that generated the best flight.
+Confirm that the award space is bookable before transferring your Capital One miles to the transfer partner that generated the best flight.

 d.
-Only transfer the exact amount of points required for your flights as the transfer process is irreversible.
-Once your points are transferred to a travel partner, you cannot move them back to your Capital One account.
+Only transfer the exact amount of points required for your flights, as the transfer process is irreversible.
+Once your miles are transferred to a travel partner, you cannot return them to your Capital One account.

 e.
 Enjoy your bucket-list Hawaiian vacation.